 A trader waits for a confirmation of price to stop at the expected support or resistance zone.

-Advantage: price is stopping at expected level and clear stop loss level is known.
+Advantage: price is stopping at the expected level and clear stop loss level is known.

 Risk: price could move away from S&R (substantially) before confirmation takes place.

-Problem: could be a late entry, especially if trade is taken against a prevailing trend.
+Problem: could be a late entry, especially if the trade is taken against a prevailing trend.